Mickey Vernon: Major leagues

-Washington Senators (1939-43)
+Washington Senators (1939-1943)

 Vernon played in 76 games for the 1939 Senators, starting 75 at first base.
-He hit .257 in 276 at bats, with one home run, 30 RBIs and 23 runs scored.
+He hit .257 in 276 at bats, with one home run, 30 RBIs, and 23 runs scored.
 He played in only five games for the Senators in 1940, spending most of the season with the Jersey City Giants.
 In 1941, he rejoined the Senators as their starting first baseman.
 He hit .299 in 138 games, with nine home runs, 93 RBIs, 73 runs scored and a .794 OPS.
-He had a .992 fielding percentage at first base, fourth best in the American League; and led all AL first basement with 122 double plays turned.
+He had a .992 fielding percentage at first base, fourth-best in the AL, and led all AL first basemen with 122 double plays turned.
 He started 151 and 145 games in 1942 and 1943, batting .271 and .268, respectively.
 He had the worst fielding percentage of his career in 1942 (.982), leading all Major League first basemen in errors (26); but improved to .990 the following season, fifth best in the American League.
 On August 18, 1943, he was involved in turning 10 double plays.

 Military service

 During World War II, he served in the United States Navy, missing the 1944 and 1945 seasons.
 After basic training, he played baseball on a variety of service teams.
 He served with MLB players Larry Doby and Billy Goodman on Ulithi in the South Pacific in 1945, where they pitched batting practice to each other.
-While on Ulithi, they learned the Brooklyn Dodgers had signed Jackie Robinson, who would become the first African American player in Major League Baseball.
-Vernon told Doby that Doby could play in the major leagues and would get his chance.
-Both Goodman and Vernon personally inspired and encouraged Doby to believe he could actually become a major league baseball player, telling him Robinson’s signing meant Doby would have a good chance to join Major League Baseball as well; and Vernon said the Senators were interested in Doby.
-In 1947, Doby became the first African-American to break the baseball color line in the American League, with the Cleveland Indians; just 11 weeks after Jackie Robinson did so in the National League.
-While still playing in Negro league baseball in 1946, Vernon had presented his friend Doby with a dozen baseball bats, purchased by the Washington Senators.
+While on Ulithi, they learned the Brooklyn Dodgers had signed Jackie Robinson, who would become the first African American player in MLB.
+Vernon told Doby that he could play in the major leagues and would get his chance.
+Both Goodman and Vernon personally inspired and encouraged Doby to believe he could actually become a major league baseball player, telling him Robinson’s signing meant Doby would have a good chance to join MLB, as well; Vernon said the Senators were interested in Doby.
+In 1947, Doby became the first African-American to break the baseball color line in the AL with the Cleveland Indians, just 11 weeks after Jackie Robinson did so in the National League.
+While still playing in Negro League baseball in 1946, Vernon had presented his friend Doby with a dozen baseball bats, purchased by the Washington Senators.
 Vernon, Goodman and Doby would play together on the American League All-Star team in 1953.